OpenNews/srccon/proposal_guide.md

 ## How We Support SRCCON Proposers

 Ok, so you're excited to pitch your SRCCON session!
-If you feel ready to go, [submit your proposal now].
+If you feel ready to go, [you can submit your proposal now](/sessions/proposals/pitch/).
 If you have still have some questions, we are here for you:

 * Always feel free to email [srccon@opennews.org](mailto:srccon@opennews.org).
 We're happy to give feedback on session proposals, answer questions not covered here, or help in other ways.
 * Check out the #srccon channel on the [News Nerdery Slack](http://newsnerdery.org/).
 OpenNews staff members are in the channel, so if there's a question that may be of broad interest, feel free to add it there.
 We'll also have official office hours 10am-1pm ET on Wednesday, March 29, and 2-5pm ET on Wednesday, April 8.